rollbar/rollbar-gem/README.md

 end
 ```

 <!-- RemoveNextIfProject -->
 Be sure to replace ```POST_SERVER_ITEM_ACCESS_TOKEN``` with your project's ```post_server_item``` access token, which you can find in the Rollbar.com interface.

 This monkey patches `Rack::Builder` to work with Rollbar automatically.

-For more control, disable the monkey patch in the rollbar configuration:
+For more control, disable the monkey patch:

 ```ruby
 Rollbar.configure do |config|